Skip to main content

 Ngaben cremation in Bali, the procession is led by a young man carrying the ceremonial knife kris which has magic powers.

-The stuffed bird amnuk dewata symbolises the purified soul that the still unclean spirit will soon become.
+The stuffed bird, amnuk dewata, carried in the procession, signifies the purified soul that the unclean spirit will soon become.

-In the Hindu-Balinese cosmology, the body of man is but a microcosm of the universe.
-It is made up of the same five elements: air, earth, fire, water, and space.
-These constitute, temporarily, a place for atman, the immortal soul.
-On the white cloth is a drawing of the microcosm.
+In Hindu-Balinese cosmology, the human body is viewed as a microcosm of the universe.
+It is composed of five elements: air, earth, fire, water, and space, which temporarily house the atman (immortal soul).
+The lancingan cloth often features a drawing of this microcosm, representing the universe and the individual’s place in it.

 Ngaben cremation in Bali, young girl looks at the body before the fire ritual starts